Growth is unlearning!

 All over the city you see tell tale signs that ” once upon a time ” metro work had started.
 Apparently part of folklore when it started ( which in any case was 20-25 years too late).
 The tired looking pillars(of weakness) and rusting iron rods tell a pathetic story.
 The brief given was ‘TYT‘- we are in no hurry, as long as it is work in retrogress, and it is massively inconveniencing everyone, we are fine with it.
 We are all on board for Plundership and Non Cooperate, Non Governance- Life in a Metro anyone or should it be Strife in a Metro?

 If cradle snatching has a hero destination, this would be it.
-All over the city you can see underage boys(obviously without license but a license to kill) riding and motorbikes.
-But for them too, it is a tough ask- for you to qualify doing the unthinkable you must pass these strenuous tests: you must have at least 3 kids on the bike, you must drive on main roads with heavy traffic and God help you if you are caught wearing a helmet.
-Its extremely tough but it gets pulled off.
+All over the city you can see underage boys(obviously without license and only a license to kill) riding scooters and motorbikes.
+But for them too, it is a tough ask- for you to qualify doing the unthinkable you must pass these strenuous tests: you must have at least 3 kids on the bike, you must be under 11 years of age, you must drive on main roads with heavy traffic and God help you if you are caught wearing a helmet.
+It’s extremely tough but it gets pulled off.

 It took a while to dawn on me why ISRO is headquartered here: I could not see the obvious but given the amount of crater filled roads or craters masquerading as roads, the close resemblance to Mars or the Moon’s surfaces gives them instant and constant access to real simulations without taking any moonshots.
 And given it’s penchant for agile thinking, I understand that Disney is taking inspiration from the roads here for some of the roller coaster rides that it is planning at its upcoming theme parks.